Gabinson200/blog/content/programming/graphics/Vertex Shader/Vertex Shader.md

 After these steps are complete we could perform rasterization and draw the pixels in our frame buffer onto the screen.

+---
+---

 # Model Transform

 Let's say we want to create a crate object in the shape of a cube that is defined by a set of 8 vertices in 3D.
 These vertices are typically defined in the cube’s **local (object) space**, not directly in their final position and orientation in the world.
-However, as we have seen in the [2D and 3D Transformations] article we can chain together our 4 by 4 homogeneous transformation matrices and apply a single composite transformation to our points to get them in our desired position and orientation.
+However, as we have seen in the [2D and 3D Transformations](article.html?slug=programming/graphics/2D%20and%203D%20Transformations/2D%20and%203D%20Transformations) article we can chain together our 4 by 4 homogeneous transformation matrices and apply a single composite transformation to our points to get them in our desired position and orientation.
 An important thing to keep in mind is that transformations are generally not commutative i.e. a translation followed by a rotation is not the same as a rotation followed by a translation.
 This is especially important since the local origin of the cube defines its pivot.
 Depending on how the coordinates of our cube were initially given the local origin of our cube may be one of the bottom corners of the cube, the center of the cube, or somewhere else entirely.
 Rotation and scaling will happen around that pivot point.
 In more complex designs such as a character, the upper arm, forearm, and hand each have their own local origin (pivot), and we arrange them in a hierarchy: the hand is transformed relative to the forearm, the forearm relative to the upper arm, and so on.
 Changing the parent’s model transform moves all its children, but each child still rotates around its own pivot in its own local space.
 ![[Pasted image 20251120180548.png]]Additionally, if we want to change the pivot around which we rotate an object we need to translate that pivot to be at the origin, apply the rotation, and translate back: $M_{pivot-rot}=T(p)RT(-p)$.
 ![[Pasted image 20251120180644.png]]Mathematically, if we have the points defining the vertices of our cube in 3D space as a list of x, y, and z coordinates: $[p_1, p_2, ... p_8]$ where $p_n = \begin{pmatrix}x_n & y_n & z_n\\ \end{pmatrix}$ we "lift" each point into homogeneous coordinates by appending a 1; $p_{h(n)} = \begin{pmatrix}x_n & y_n & z_n & 1\\ \end{pmatrix}$.
 Given a $4 \times 4$ **model matrix** $(M_{\text{model}})$, which encodes the combined scaling, rotation, and translation for the crate, we obtain the corresponding **world-space** positions by applying it to each point $p_{h(n)}$.
 $$p_{m(n)} = M_{\text{model}} \, p_{h(n)}$$